cwsaunders/education/README.md

 # Notable GitHub Contributions:

 ornicar/lila - https://lichess.org/ - userbase typically has around 100,000 users playing at any given time (7k stars, 1k forks as of 6/23/2020).<br>
-zcash/zcash - Cryptocurrency with market cap of $700,000,000 US dollars.
-It is currently traded on Coinbase, Gemini, Binance, and Kraken cryptocurrency exchanges (7/31/2020).<br>
+zcash/zcash - Cryptocurrency with diluted market cap of $3,059,886,336 US dollars.
+It is currently traded on Coinbase, Gemini, Binance, and Kraken cryptocurrency exchanges (2/22/2021).<br>
 PizzaPokerGuy/ultimate-coding-resources (2.2k stars and over 200 forks as of 3/31/2020)<br><br>

 # Graduate Courses: